What is the name of Amazon’s patent infringement program?

 Amazon’s Neutral Patent Evaluation (NPE) program is their own version of patent court to resolve patent infringement disputes between sellers.
 While the NPE is not actually a court of law, its goal is to provide a more cost-effective way to resolve patent disputes involving goods sold on Amazon.com.
+For utility patents, the name of the neutral patent evaluation is APEX.

 How does Amazon’s Neutral Patent Evaluation (NPE) work?